How your income affects your child support

 Find out how we use each parent’s income when we make a child support assessment.

-We use each parent’s income when we make a child support assessment.
 When we work out each parent’s income, we’ll know their share of the children’s costs.
 We don’t use income from any non-parent carers.
 Your percentage of care can also affect these costs.
-Read about the assessment formula we use.
+Learn about the assessment formula we use.

 What income information we use

-We base your payments on your income for the financial year that ended before your current child support period.
-For your income, we’ll use your adjusted taxable income.
+We base your child support assessment on your income for the financial year that ended before your current child support period.
+We use your adjusted taxable income.

 If you live overseas, financial year means the financial year of the country you live in.
-Read about child support when parents and children live overseas.
+Learn about child support when parents and children live overseas.

 What income we use if you haven’t lodged your tax return

-If you haven’t lodged your tax return, you can tell us your adjusted taxable income for the last relevant year.
-We may ask you for a copy of some recent pay slips as proof of your income.
+If you haven’t lodged your tax return, you need to tell us your adjusted taxable income for the last relevant year.
+We may ask you for proof of your income.
+You can update this online by logging into your Child Support online account through myGov, the myGov app or by contacting Child Support on 131 272.

 If you don’t, we’ll work out a provisional income for you.
-This will be what we think your adjusted taxable income is likely to have been, based on previous income years.
+We will calculate what we believe your adjusted taxable income is likely to have been, based on information from previous income years.

-If you haven’t lodged your tax return for last financial year and we don’t have enough information, we’ll use your tax return for the year before and adjust it for inflation.
+If you haven’t lodged your tax return for the last financial year and we don’t have enough information, we’ll use your tax return from the year before and adjust it for inflation.

 However, if you haven’t lodged your tax return for the year before and we don’t have enough information, we’ll then use either: